trisdauvergne/volvo/README.md

 ## Process

 - Created a next app with the TypeScript template and installed React and React-router Dom.
-Created a page for Learn which would render the car tiles
+I am relatively new to NextJS but understand how helpful it is for routing, so created a page for Learn (which would render the car tiles) to see how routing works
+- Added the data files to test rendering the data in the app and created a reusable car tile component to test this

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.